 What age for a baby jumper?

-The best age for a baby to start using a jumper is relative to how well developed their core strength is.
+The best age for a baby to use a baby jumper is relative to how well developed their core strength is.
 As early as three months, a baby could have the power to hold their head up and enough torso strength to keep their body stable.
 However, your baby may not have the required strength until five months.

 The average baby jumper age is between 3 and 12 months.
 You want your baby to be strong enough to be stable in the jumper but not strong enough to climb out.